+If for the last test N performed for the purposes of paragraph 3.3.2.1. the decision (iii) of paragraph 3.4.(4) with regard to the conformity of production of the OBFCM devices is reached, the sequence of tests shall be continued until a final decision (i) or (ii) of paragraph 3.4.(4). is reached.]

-The Type Approval authority shall keep a record of the determined accuracies of OBFCM device at each test as well as the decision according to paragraph 3.3.1. after each test.
+The Type Approval authority shall keep a record of the determined accuracies of OBFCM device at each test as well as the decision according to paragraph 3.3.1. after each test.]

-[Appendix 5
+Appendix 5

 Devices for monitoring on board the vehicle the consumption of fuel and/or electric energy